volvofixthis/pow-server/README.md

     "hash": "base64"
 }
 ```
-Server sends response with passage:
+If result is right server sends response with passage:
 ```json
 {
     "text": "something"